 Is passing the citizenship exam a requirement for all applicants?

-No, seniors aged 65 and over, as well as those with cognitive impairments, are exempt from the citizenship exam.
+No, seniors aged 65 and over and those with cognitive impairments are exempt from the citizenship exam.

 How can I prove my source of income when applying for citizenship?

 Applicants can provide various types of documentation, such as tax returns, bank statements, or proof of employment or business ownership.